rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 }
 ```

 Additionally, adapt the CMakeLists.txt of the respective folder.
-You will have to adapt filenames and add needed libraries (in this example, FileParsers contains the functionality to parse SMILES.
+You will have to adapt filenames and add needed libraries (in this example, FileParsers contains the functionality to parse SMILES).

 ```
 rdkit_catch_test(dummyTest catch_dummy.cpp LINK_LIBRARIES FileParsers)